5 Reasons Dryanuary Sucks

 Jan 2nd – Downloaded works of Czech composer, Bedřich Smetana.
 Played his Piano Trio in G Minor, which he wrote after the third of his daughters died in infancy.
 Its foreshortened melodies and phrases are a musical memorial to his lost girls.
 Wept.
 Felt like a brandy.
 Went to bed.

 Jan 4th – Sat and read of a man who worships Glycon, an Ancient Greek snake god with the body of an anaconda and the head of Paris Hilton.
 Had a wank.
 Wept.
-Went to bed to make the morning come faster.

 3. Your friends are worse